-Findings in table 4.9 indicated that as part of customer loyalty, there is insensitivity of price by the customer s, they are not influenced by the price of a product (or service) where the respondents where in the mid position with mean value of 3.46 and the standard deviation of 1.269 indicating a wide dispersion in the responses.
-This implies that at K2 Telecom Limited, either there is Insensitivity of price by the customers, they are not influenced by the price of a product (or service) or not.
+The study indicated that as part of customer loyalty, "there is insensitivity of price by the customers, they are not influenced by the price of a product (or service)" where the respondents where in the mid position with mean value of 3.01 and the standard deviation of 0.943.
+This implies that at Uganda Telecom Limited, either there is Insensitivity of price by the customers, they are not influenced by the price of a product (or service) or not.

 This was in line with Mayfield (2008) that there is insensitivity of price by the customer s, they are not influenced by the price of a product (or service) and move customers up-segment; By grading rewards (for example, offering extra points for exceeding a specified spend threshold in a time period), customers can be moved up from one spend level to the next.